Bilbao Metro: Extensions to existing lines

-There are plans to extend line 3 to the airport, taking advantage of the double-tracked tunnel built under Mount Artxanda opened in 2017.
+There are plans to extend Line 3 to the airport, taking advantage of the double-tracked tunnel built under Mount Artxanda opened in 2017.
 The first phase would involve rebuilding Sondika station in order to allow trains on the Txorierri line to travel between Matiko and Lezama without the need to reverse.
 In a second phase, a new underground branch would be built under the runway from Sondika to the airport terminal.

 Line 4 project

-The preliminary layout of the future Line 4 (Moyúa/Rekalde) was presented on 25 January 2008.
-The preliminary layout suggests that Moyúa Station, which gives service to Line 1 and Line 2, will connect with Rekalde with two intermediate stations: Zabalburu (which has a suburban rail station) and Irala.
-There have been discussions about the ramifications of whether to connect with either Moyúa Station or Bilbao Abando Station, this is due to the fact that Rekalde did not have a Metro connection.
+The preliminary layout of the future Line 4 (Eliptikoa/Rekalde) was presented on 25 January 2008.
+The preliminary layout suggests that Eliptikoa Station, which gives service to Line 1 and Line 2, will connect with Rekalde with two intermediate stations: Zabalburu (which has a suburban rail station) and Irala.
+There have been discussions about the ramifications of whether to connect with either Eliptikoa Station or Bilbao Abando Station, this is due to the fact that Rekalde did not have a Metro connection.
 Line 3 was planned to connect Rekalde with the rest of the city, but the final plan moved the line in another direction.

 The plan to add Rekalde to Line 3 was halted, and the route completely altered.
 This change was criticised, especially by people from Rekalde.
-In 2009 a new layout for a new line (Line 4) was considered; this new line would connect Rekalde with Moyúa and the latter station with Deusto, taking advantage of the rail tracks of Euskotren Trena, that are in that zone.
-Matiko Station would be connected too.
-The line would then have the Plaza Euskadi Station ("Euskadi Square Station") after Moyúa and then cross the river to Deusto (Deusto Station) and a new station in the University of Deusto campus (Unibersitatea), to then reach Matiko (Line 3).
+In 2009 a new layout for a new line (Line 4) was considered; this new line would connect Rekalde with the Plaza Elíptica and the latter station with Deusto, taking advantage of the rail tracks of Euskotren Trena, that are in that zone.
+Matiko station would be connected too.
+The line would then have the Plaza Euskadi Station ("Euskadi Square Station") after Plaza Elíptica and then cross the river to Deusto (Deusto Station) and a new station in the University of Deusto campus (Unibersitatea), to then reach Matiko (Line 3).

+On 5 December 2025, the Provincial Council of Bizkaia and the Basque Government revealed the specifics of an agreement concerning the construction and financing of Line 4.
+The approved design will connect Matiko and Alonsotegi via the University of Deusto campus, Doña Casilda Iturrizar Park, Plaza Elíptica, Zabalburu, Irala and Rekalde.
+Construction is expected to begin in late 2027.
+The agreement includes a commitment to handling all procedures to incorporate the rail infrastructure currently managed by the Administrador de Infraestructuras Ferroviarias in order to further extend the line to Enkarterri, with additional stations in Basurto, Zorrotza, Santa Ageda, Kastrexana, and Iraulegi (in the municipality of Alonsotegi).